ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 This browser is running on the "client" node, _not_ on your own laptop.
 (We are using Private Browsing mode so that nothing will be cached between experiments.)

-> **Note**: Some InstaGENI racks have a firewall in place that will block incoming traffic on the noVNC port.
-If everything looks normal in the terminal output but you haven't been able to open the URL in a browser, you might want to try using a different InstaGENI rack.

-**Disable DNS over HTTPS**: In 2020, Mozilla and Google both plan to roll out [DNS over HTTPS](https://developers.cloudflare.com/1.1.1.1/dns-over-https/) by default in Firefox and Chrome respectively.
+**Disable DNS over HTTPS**: In 2020, Mozilla and Google both began to roll out [DNS over HTTPS](https://developers.cloudflare.com/1.1.1.1/dns-over-https/) by default in Firefox and Chrome respectively.
 If DoH is enabled, Firefox won't use the DNS resolver configured by the OS - it will use the DoH-supporting resolver configured in Firefox settings.
-To run this experiment, make sure DoH is *not* enabled in your Firefox browser.
+To run this experiment, make sure DoH is *not* enabled in your Firefox browser, as follows.

 Use the "X" in the Firefox tab to close it, then in your noVNC terminal, run

 ```
 firefox -preferences
 ```

 In the "General" section, scroll all the way down until you reach "Network Settings", then click "Settings".
 Scroll down again and make sure the box for "Enable DNS over HTTPS" is _not_ checked.
 Then press "OK".

 Close your Firefox tab and open a new session with

 ```
 firefox -private